What is a job interview?

 4. Explain the interview process to your interviewee

-Inform the candidate about what they can expect during the interview process, including its format, the expected length and whether or not the company expects them to complete work-related tests or assessments.
+Inform the candidate about what they can expect during the interview process, including its format, how many people will be interviewing them, the expected length and whether or not the company expects them to complete work-related tests or assessments.
 This keeps the interview organized and sets clear objectives and expectations for both you and the candidate.

 5. Learn about the interviewee’s career goals